nicolejulietta/NER_Customer_Support/README.md

 What was done:
 -Set up flask for web based UI
--Set up UI with text box, entity checkboxes, text process button, and container for processed text
+-Set up UI with text box, entity checkboxes, text process button, and container for processed text (Entities need to be updated to be unique based on instructions.
+There are some that are duplicate.)